-Culture, which is the basis on which human beings conduct their normal social life.
+Culture is the basis on which human beings conduct their normal social life.
 The greatest desire of every normal human being in social life is the pursuit of a happy and fulfilling life.
 Culture is the most basic guarantee of social life and the most basic means of pursuing a happy life.
 Only by ceaselessly creating and accumulating their own culture and constantly improving their cultural system can human beings make their social life more harmonious and beautiful.
-A correct understanding of the basic functions of human culture and the basic laws of its creation and development is undoubtedly of great importance to the promotion of the healthy development of human culture.
+A correct understanding of the basic functions of human culture and the basic laws of its creation and development is undoubted of great importance to the promotion of the healthy development of human culture.

-The overall analysis is based on the different functions of culture: human culture specifically contains three categories or concepts: firstly, the category of intellectual culture, secondly, the category of technological culture and thirdly, the category of conceptual culture.
+The overall analysis is based on the different functions of culture: human culture specifically contains three categories or concepts: firstly, the category of intellectual culture, secondly, the category of technological culture, and thirdly, the category of conceptual culture.

 The culture of the knowledge culture category is called knowledge culture, which arises from people’s knowledge of the objective reality of objective things and their phenomena, and its cultural functions and cultural forms are expressed in the cognition and memory of the objective reality of objective things and the concrete results of cognition and memory.
-Culture in the sphere of technological culture is called technological culture, which arises from people’s awareness of how to use the objective reality of objective things in order to improve the efficiency of their subjective behaviour, and its cultural function is expressed in the improvement of the efficiency of people’s subjective behaviour, and its cultural form is expressed in the accumulation of experience and innovation of people’s subjective way of behaviour.
+Culture in the sphere of technological culture is called technological culture, which arises from people’s awareness of how to use the objective reality of objective things in order to improve the efficiency of their subjective behavior, and its cultural function is expressed in the improvement of the efficiency of people’s subjective behavior, and its cultural form is expressed in the accumulation of experience and innovation of people’s subjective way of behavior.

-The culture in the category of conceptual culture, called conceptual culture, arises from people’s knowledge of how they conduct their social life, and its cultural function is expressed in the guidance of the principles of people’s subjective behaviour, and its cultural form is expressed in people’s ideology and subjective aspirations in their social life.
+The culture in the category of conceptual culture, called conceptual culture, arises from people’s knowledge of how they conduct their social life, and its cultural function is expressed in the guidance of the principles of people’s subjective behavior, and its cultural form is expressed in people’s ideology and subjective aspirations in their social life.
 The culture of knowledge enables people to know what kind of objective things are in their living environment and what kind of objective characteristics these objective things have.
 A culture of ideas, so that people know who and what they want to be and what they need in life.

 A technical culture, so that one knows how to do what one wants and how to get what one wants.
-The cultural content of every normally living person in social life necessarily includes all three spheres of culture, one without the other.
+The cultural context of every normally living person in social life necessarily includes all three spheres of culture, one without the other.

 I. Culture of knowledge